elsampsa/valkka-core/python/README.md

 Go to directory "ext/" and run there scripts "ln_ffmpeg.bash" and "ln_live.bash".
 Now the setup script can find ffmpeg and live555 header files.

-Run the script "make_links.bash".
+Run in this directory "make_links.bash".
 Now the setup script can find the valkka header files.

 Before compiling, we must inform the linker where the "libValkka.so" is.
 If you are using system-wide (1), linker should find it automatically.
-If you're doing custom-compiled, run first "source test_env.bash" in your relevant build directory (it sets the "LD_LIBRARY_PATH" environment variable that we use here also in link time)
+If you're doing custom-compiled, run first "source test_env.bash" in your build directory (it sets the "LD_LIBRARY_PATH" environment variable that we use here also in link time)

 Next, depending on your python version, run